FormatterKit/FormatterKit/README.md

 ## TTTLocationFormatter

 When working with `CoreLocation`, you can use your favorite unit for distance... so long as your favorite unit is the meter.
-If you want to take distance calculations and display them to the user, you may want to use kilometers instead, or maybe even miles, if you're of the [Imperial](http://en.wikipedia.org/wiki/Imperial_units) persuasion.
+If you want to take distance calculations and display them to the user, you may want to use kilometers instead --- or maybe even miles if you're of the [Imperial](http://en.wikipedia.org/wiki/Imperial_units) persuasion.

 `TTTLocationFormatter` gives you a lot of flexibility in the display of coordinates, distances, direction, speed, and velocity.
-Choose Metric or Imperial, cardinal directions, abbreviations, or degrees, and configure everything else (number of significant digits, etc.), with the associated `NSNumberFormatter`.
+Choose Metric or Imperial, cardinal directions, abbreviations, or degrees, and configure everything else (number of significant digits, etc.) with the associated `NSNumberFormatter`.

 ### Example Usage